Come and discover the Prospect Room

 Packwood are delighted to announce the arrival of a new contemporary art installation by London based artists Catherine Aitken and David Murphy.

 Walk out into the landscape at Packwood and discover the Prospect Room positioned beyond the lake with panoramic views of Packwood’s stunning landscape.
 The installation explores the connection between the house and the garden, between internal and external spaces aiming to enhance Packwood’s unique spirit with a creative and contemporary twist.

 " Moments of transparency, opacity and reflectivity - a space perfectly suited to daydreaming"

-Taking design and material cues from details found in the house and gardens, the Prospect Room will remind us of the haven that Graham Baron Ash was seeking to create at Packwood.
+Incorporating cues from details found in the house and gardens, the Prospect Room will remind us of the haven that Graham Baron Ash was seeking to create at Packwood.

+Catherine Aitken is a furniture and product designer combining elements of textile design, furniture design and interior architecture.
+She studied at the Glasgow School of Art and most recently at the Royal College of Art, London.
 David Murphy also studied at the Glasgow School of Art and his sculpture and works on paper are informed by a deep engagement with landscape, architecture and anthropology, looking carefully at the ways that human interventions have left marks on the natural environment.

 During the development phase of this project, Catherine and David have visited Packwood several times, talking to staff and volunteers and researching aspects of Packwood’s history.